top of page

 A Beginner’s Guide to Getting Started with Alcohol Inks in the UK

 If you’re looking for a vibrant, unpredictable, and deeply satisfying art medium, alcohol inks might just be your new creative obsession.
-These highly pigmented, fast-drying inks blend and bloom in mesmerising ways, making them perfect for abstract art, fluid techniques, and mixed media.
+These highly pigmented, fast-drying inks blend and bloom in mesmerizing ways.
+They are perfect for abstract art, fluid techniques, and mixed media.
 Whether you're a complete beginner or an artist exploring a new medium, this guide will help you get started with alcohol inks in the UK.

 purple and blue alcohol ink painting